-So you have begun practising for the UCAT ANZ exam and you are getting scores in the 500s or the 600s.
+So you have begun practising for the University Clinical Aptitude Test or UCAT exam and you are getting scores in the 500s or the 600s.
 You have heard that the UCAT uses scaled scores and not raw scores but you do not fully understand how the number of questions you are getting correct translates into these scores.

 The UCAT scoring process is actually quite complicated, with Pearson VUE using advanced statistics to go from your raw score to your scaled UCAT score.
 But what does scaled UCAT results mean?
 Are you getting a good UCAT score?
 What UCAT percentile are you in?